Governing Board of the American Institute of Physics

-In 1933, encouraged by the Chemical Foundation which had been spending considerably sums in the support of publication in the borderline field between physics and chemistry for some years, the Institute commenced publication of the Journal of Chemical Physics.
-The Founder Societies, this same year, agreed to take over the financing of the promotional and other non-publishing work of the Institute by contributing for this purpose an amount equal to the 15% of the coast of publishing their journals.
+In 1933, encouraged by the Chemical Foundation which had been spending considerable sums in the support of publication in the borderline field between physics and chemistry for some years, the Institute commenced publication of the Journal of Chemical Physics.
+The Founder Societies, this same year, agreed to take over the financing of the promotional and other non-publishing work of the Institute by contributing for this purpose an amount equal to 15% of the cost of publishing their journals.
 This they did in addition to defraying costs of their journals not met by income collected for the journals by the Institute.
-The Chemical Foundation generously undertook sponsorship of the Journal of Chemical Physics in the same manner as the Society sponsored their journals.
+The Chemical Foundation generously undertook sponsorship of the Journal of Chemical Physics in the same manner as the Societies sponsored their journals.
 This journal, already one of the most significant scientific journals in the world, appears now to be on a self-supporting basis.
-Upon completion of the 1937 audit Mr. Buffum as Treasurer and Manger of the Chemical Foundation wrote to the Lancaster Press authorizing the Lancaster Press to issue to the American Institute of Physics a credit memorandum has been received by the American Institute of Physics and represents a contribution from the Chemical Foundation on account of the publishing deficit and 15% handling charge during the promotional years of the Journal of Chemical Physics.
+Upon completion of the 1937 audit Mr. Buffum as Treasurer and Manager of the Chemical Foundation wrote to the Lancaster Press authorizing the Lancaster Press to issue to the American Institute of Physics a credit memorandum for $10,567.98 and to charge that amount to the account of the Chemical Foundation.
+This credit memorandum has been received by the American Institute of Physics and represents a contribution from the Chemical Foundation on account of the publishing deficit and 15% handling charge during the promotional years of the Journal of Chemical Physics.

-WHEREAS, therefore, Mr. William W. Buffum, as Treasurer of the American Institute of Physics, has performed notable and generous service to physics and to physicists in American therefore be it.
+WHEREAS, therefore, Mr. William W. Buffum, as Treasurer of the American Institute of Physics, has performed notable and generous service to physics and to physicists in America, therefore be it

 VIII.
 Report of Nominating Committee:

-Mr. Palmer for the Nominating Committee appointed at the beginning of the meeting submitted the following nominations; terms of nominees to be until he next Annual Meeting of the Board:
+Mr. Palmer for the Nominating Committee appointed at the beginning of the meeting submitted the following nominations; terms of nominees to be until the next Annual Meeting of the Board:

 |For Chairman||John T. Tate|